jronallo/microdata_schemaorg_example/source/code4lib.html.md

 would extract all the text contained within as a single chunk of text.
 The genres have some spaces within each term, so rather than leaving it up to a post-processor to handle that, we apply the same `itemprop` to each term separately.
-This insures that the multiword genres remain intact.
+This ensures that the multiword genres remain intact.
 At this time irregardless of the use of
 [singulars or plurals for property names](http://www.w3.org/2011/webschema/track/issues/5)